- Visit LUCOM for annual fall Open House (Sat., Nov. 9, 2019)

 Liberty University’s founder, the late Dr. Jerry Falwell, envisioned a full university that produced scholars and servants in multiple professional disciplines.
-In the early 1970’s he discussed the development of graduate Colleges of Engineering, Law, and Medicine as components of Liberty’s future.
-It was his desire and belief that excellence in education, service and scholarship was compatible with and should be coupled with commitment and consistency in the University’s mission to develop Champions for Christ, leaders, and servants for mankind.
+In the early 1970s, he discussed the development of graduate Colleges of Engineering, Law, and Medicine as components of Liberty’s future.
+It was his desire and belief that excellence in education, service, and scholarship was compatible with and should be coupled with commitment and consistency in the University’s mission to develop Champions for Christ, leaders, and servants for mankind.

-The College of Osteopathic Medicine strives to produce health care professionals who are excellent professionals and clinicians, having not only the professional and ethical competency, medical knowledge and skills required for the treatment of disease, but who have and demonstrate the servants’ heart manifested by Christ as one component of his recognition as the greatest physician.
-Such healers of men will strive to positively impact patients in all settings and in all locations, both locally and across the globe.
+The College of Osteopathic Medicine strives to produce health care professionals who are excellent professionals and clinicians, having not only the professional and ethical competency, medical knowledge and skills required for the treatment of disease, but who have and demonstrate the servants’ heart manifested by Christ as one component of His recognition as the greatest physician.
+Such healers of men and women will strive to positively impact patients in all settings and in all locations, both locally and across the globe.

-Contact the Office of Admissions and Student Services by calling (434) 592-7444 or email LUCOMAdmissions@Liberty.edu.
+Contact the Office of Admissions and Student Services at (434) 592-7444 or LUCOMadmissions@liberty.edu.